zmattingly/ZeitgeistLexicon/ZeitgeistLexicon.md

 ## Compliments
   * Oh!
 Oh!
 You are a **SHOOOWWW-STOPPAH!** (*Whilst Swaggering About*)
   * Okay, listen.
-I like you hair, and I like your style.
+I like your hair, and I like your style.
   * You are **party**. *You do what you want*.

 [Return to Top](#zeitgeist-lexicon)